3MFConsortium/spec_production/3MF Production Extension.md

 - Enable the 3MF \<build> elements to address objects in separate files within the 3MF package
 - Identify each build, each object and each copy of a part with unique identifiers
+- Define alternate model representations targetted to different applications, where some of those models might be protected.

 >**Note:** "Unique identifier" MUST be any of the four UUID variants described in IETF RFC 4122, which includes Microsoft GUIDs as well as time-based UUIDs.